-- B. UFF Responsibilities.
-UFF assumes responsibility for all monies deducted under this Agreement and remitted to UFF.
-UFF shall promptly refund to the College excess monies received under this Agreement. - 3.
+- 1. Use of Facilities.
+The Tallahassee Community College (TCC) Chapter of the United Faculty of Florida (UFF) (TCC/UFF) shall have the right to use College facilities on the same basis as other groups in the community. - 2.
 Access to Information.
 The College agrees to make available to the Union records of the College if requested and permitted pursuant to the provisions of Chapter 119, Florida Statutes.
 At the beginning of each fall and spring semester, the College shall provide the Union with a list of all members of the bargaining unit, and each one's home address (unless exempt under Chapter 119), division in which they work, title, annual salary, email address, and telephone number.
 Once per month, the College shall provide the Union with the UFF-TCC payroll deduction report.
-All requests for information shall be responded to in accordance with the College's procedure for public records requests. - 4.
+All requests for information shall be responded to in accordance with the College's procedure for public records requests. - 3.
 Access to Bulletin Boards.
 The College agrees to provide the Union with existing bulletin board space in those campus areas where notices to Faculty are normally posted by the College.
-Notices or documents to be posted by the Union must be related to official Union business and initiated by an officer in the Union. - 5.
+Notices or documents to be posted by the Union must be related to official Union business and initiated by an officer in the Union. - 4.
 Access to College Mail Services.
 The Union shall have the right to use the College mail and email service, including Faculty mail boxes, for UFF/TCC communications to employees, provided that the documents to be transmitted are not prohibited by the Private Express Statutes, and with the further understanding that the College's normal mail and email services operation will first be performed in cases where an overload occurs as a result of UFF/TCC mail use requests.
 The Union agrees to comply with all established rules and procedures for the use of these systems.